-- 22. We recognize the positive role played by the intergovernmental working group to improve the governance and financial situation of the United Nations Office on Drugs and Crime (FINGOV) as an appropriate forum for a fruitful dialogue on UNODC's program development and implementation.
-We look forward for the achievement of the full potential of its current format. - 23.
-We reiterate that UNODC needs adequate and sustainable resources to allow it to effectively implement an increasingly complex mandate.
-Therefore, we urge all States to increase their unconditional contributions, specifically to the General Purpose Fund of UNODC. - 24.
-We stress the need to reinforce efforts on the Staff composition of the United Nations Office on Drugs and Crime and other related matters and express concern that equitable geographical representation from developing countries and gender balance is still to be achieved, especially at the senior and policy-making levels, are still unpair and adversely affect the highest standards of efficiency, technical competence, and integrity of the UNODC. - 25.
-Therefore, we urge the Executive Director to intensify her efforts to ensure that adequate, and proper equitable geographical distribution and gender balance are fully incorporated, as principles, in the recruitment policy of UNODC, both at headquarters, and its Field Offices, particularly at the senior and policy-making levels and for professional posts requiring specific skills.
+23. We recognize the positive role played by the intergovernmental working group to improve the governance and financial situation of the United Nations Office on Drugs and Crime (FINGOV) as an appropriate forum for a fruitful dialogue on UNODC's program development and implementation.
+We look forward for the achievement of the full potential of its current format.

+24. We reiterate that UNODC needs adequate and sustainable resources to allow it to effectively implement an increasingly complex mandate.
+Therefore, we urge all States to increase their unconditional contributions, specifically to the General Purpose Fund of UNODC.

+25. We stress the need to reinforce efforts on the Staff composition of the United Nations Office on Drugs and Crime and other related matters and express concern that equitable geographical representation from developing countries and gender balance are still to be achieved, especially at the senior and policy-making levels of the UNODC.

+26. Therefore, we urge the Executive Director to intensify the efforts to ensure that adequate, and proper equitable geographical distribution and gender balance are fully incorporated, as principles, in the recruitment policy of UNODC, both at headquarters, and its Field Offices, particularly at the senior and policy-making levels and for professional posts requiring specific skills.
+In this context, we request the Executive Director to continue providing comprehensive, disaggregated and detailed information through the reporting entitlements and in the context FINGOV meetings in this regard.

-Thank you, Mr. Chair.
+Thank you, Madam Chair.